Meeting Time: March 23, 2023 at 10:00am PDT

 • Default_avatar

-Karen Jacques over 1 year ago
+Karen Jacques almost 2 years ago

 I strongly support the appeal of the City's recommendation to allow this huge old valley oak to be removed.
 This tree is toward the edge of the property.
 With a little work, the project could have been designed to accommodate this beautiful old tree.
 It takes decades for a tree like this to grow.
 A tree like this provides signifiant ecosystem services including absorbing carbon, providing shade and cooling in a world where extreme heat is an increasing danger, absorbing water in heavy rains, providing habitat for birds and other living things and providing beauty.
 Sacramento no longer values its trees and it has become far easier to remove them than to mandate that project applicants do everything possible to preserve them.
 Developers should be told to do everything possible to protect trees like this.
 Instead the city makes it ridiculously easy to remove them while the tree canopy continues to shrink.
 Karen Jacques